 II.
 Diffusion and circulation of images

-A further theme that unites the images in the plate is the diffusion and channelling of images, especially from the aspect of technical reproduction: the relationship of man with the cosmos, according to Warburg’s notes, passes from anthropomorphic image to “sign”, in the form of the representation of the harmony of the spheres until it becomes an abstract cypher (which is what happens to the image of the Zeppelin, which covers great distances because of the technology of telegraphy), in accordance with the discourse that animates the theme of transmission in the images in Plate A.
+A further theme that unites the images in the Panel is the diffusion and channelling of images, especially from the aspect of technical reproduction: the relationship of Man with the cosmos, according to Warburg’s notes, passes from anthropomorphic image to “sign”, in the form of the representation of the harmony of the spheres until it becomes an abstract cypher (which is what happens to the image of the Zeppelin, which covers great distances because of the technology of telegraphy), in accordance with the discourse that animates the theme of transmission in the images in Panel A.

-In his essay, Pagan-Antique Prophecy in Words and Images in the Age of Luther of 1920, Warburg engaged himself with a large fish that had appeared in the sky in 1524 and had been reproduced by Leonhard Reymann as a prophecy of an imminent universal deluge which would have become true in the sign of Pisces.
-The image of the great fish in the sky (which could be morphologically assimilated with the image of the Zeppelin in Plate C), had been bidden by Warburg in his essay on Luther to argue the extent to which that prophecy, and the matter of Luther’s birth, had been used as propaganda during the Reformation.
-The efficacy of the press as a new medium of circulation in the C15th, with specific reference to astrological and meteorological forecasts, is emphasised by Warburg in the same essay:
+In his essay, Pagan-Antique Prophecy in Words and Images in the Age of Luther of 1920, Warburg engaged himself with a large fish that had appeared in the sky in 1524 and had been reproduced by Leonhard Reymann as a prophecy of an imminent universal deluge which would have come true in the sign of Pisces.
+The image of the great fish in the sky (which could be morphologically assimilated with the image of the Zeppelin in Panel C), had been bidden by Warburg in his essay on Luther to argue the extent to which that prophecy and the matter of Luther’s birth had been used as propaganda during the Reformation.
+The efficacy of the press as a new medium of circulation in the fifteenth century, with specific reference to astrological and meteorological forecasts, is emphasised by Warburg in the same essay:

 Carion’s book casts significant light on the history of the press in the period.
 He denounces a number of sensational illustrated publications as attempts to manipulate the Diet of Worms through the deluge scare propaganda of Seytz and his like.
-We sense the impact of woodcut illustration as a powerful new means of working on an uneducated public.
+We sense the impact of woodcut illustration as a powerful new means of working on an uneducated public (Warburg 1999, 618).

-From the end of the C15th, as engraving techniques improved, astrological subjects, too, – like the scattered children of Mars still lingering in the miniature in the Tübingen codex – find in the new medium, a way to permeate the European courts: the migration of the divinities, already begun with the process of Hellenistic catasterisation, spreads in a series of disguises, as they pass from the different styles between the courts of the North and South and vice versa (see the Wanderkarte of the Mediterranean displayed on Plate A).
-From the beginning of the C16th, on the wings of the printing press, astrological prints reproduced in large numbers, and increasingly accessible to the wider public, were ready to become an instrument of scientific orientation and indoctrination, too.
+From the end of the fifteenth century, as engraving techniques improved, astrological subjects, too, – like the scattered children of Mars still lingering in the miniature in the Tübingen codex – find in the new medium, a way to permeate the European courts: the migration of the divinities, already begun with the process of Hellenistic catasterisation, spreads in a series of disguises, as they pass from the different styles between the courts of the North and South and vice versa (see the Wanderkarte of the Mediterranean displayed on Panel A).
+From the beginning of the sixteenth century, on the wings of the printing press, astrological prints reproduced in large numbers, and increasingly accessible to the wider public, were ready to become an instrument of scientific orientation and indoctrination, too.

 Images of ancient demons straddle the eras of different techniques of reproduction.
 In this respect, on the propaganda and political uses to which astrological prophecies were put, Warburg says: